 Since the U.S.-Chile Free Trade Agreement was implemented on January 1, 2004, bilateral trade between Chile and the United States has more than quadrupled and both trade and investment opportunities abound.
 Upon entry into force of the U.S.-Chile Free Trade Agreement (FTA) in 2004, 80 percent of U.S. consumer and industrial goods exports to Chile immediately became duty free.
 Tariffs on the remaining products were then set to be phased out, and with 100 percent of products duty free in 2015.
 (U.S. Department of Commerce, April 2014)

-Chile is nearly twice the size of California and home to over 17.8 million people and renowned copper mines.
+Chile is nearly twice the size of California and home to nearly 19 million people and renowned copper mines.
 In 2003, the Chilean economy began to recover after a 1999 slump, reaching a 3.3 percent growth in real GDP.
-GDP grew by 5 percent in 2012.
+According to the most recent figures, Chile, has a GDP of $282 billion.
 Since 1990, there has been more than $50 billion in direct foreign investment in Chile.
 Chile has the most stable and fastest growing economy in the region which puts it in the best position to promote democracy and political freedom.
 Chile has 26 trade agreements, of which 25 have entered into force, covering 65 different markets and 88% of the world’s GDP (ITA).

-In 2020, Chile was California’s 30th largest export destination with $987 million in exports.
-Top exports from California to Chile include petroleum & coal products, computer and electronic products, non-electrical machinery, and food manufactures.
-Imports from Chile to California totaled $1.38 billion in 2020.
-Top imports from Chile to California include agricultural products, food manufacturers, wood products, and beverages and tobacco.
+In 2021, Chile was California’s 23rd largest export destination with $1.5 billion in exports.
+Top exports from California to Chile include transportation equipment, petroleum & coal products, computer and electronic products, non-electrical machinery, and chemicals.
+Imports from Chile to California totaled $1.55 billion in 2021.
+Top imports from Chile to California include agricultural products, processed foods, wood products, and beverages and tobacco.

 History of the US-Chile FTA Negotiations